 How to write a good college application essay – 10 college application essay tips

-Take it as a chance to reveal who you are and the believes you hold.
+Take it as a chance to reveal who you are and the beliefs you hold.
 Everyone is unique in their own way.
 Just take time to package yourself in an engaging and compelling demeanor.